 Day 2 - Hoi An

 Like a local

-Enjoy a quiet morning and plentiful breakfast before joining a local guided walking tour designed to give you an overview of Vietnamese history, culture, and cuisine to start off your trip.
+Enjoy a quiet morning and your first delicious breakfast before joining a local guided walking tour for a dive into Vietnam's history, culture, and cuisine.

-After the walking tour, you'll have a some time to explore on your own before meeting up with the group for a leisurely bike ride to the beautiful countryside complete with stunning scenery, village paths, rice and paddy fields, with many photo opportunities and endless things to do and see.
-The views are superb and we're likely to have all the beautiful countryside to ourselves.
-(P.S. if you can't ride a bike, we can arrange a tuk tuk for you!)
+After that, you're free to crisscross through Hoi An's old streets on your own before meeting up with the group for a leisurely bike ride into the countryside.
+We'll twist through stunning scenes of winding village paths and lush rice paddies—the views are superb and we're likely to have this little bit of paradise all to ourselves (P.S. if you can't ride a bike, we can arrange a tuk-tuk for you!).

-While in the countryside, you'll have the opportunity to join a family for a unique farming experience that will give you a deeper look into local Vietnamese life.
-We’ll round the day with a cooking class to prepare our own authentic Vietnamese dish for dinner.
+With the Truong Son Mountains in the distance, you'll join a Vietnamese family for a unique farming experience and a deeper look into local life.
+Then, round out the day with a cooking class where you'll prepare your own authentic Vietnamese dinner.